DeFiGeek-Community/landing-page/content/blog/yamato-protocol-yamato-dao-token-ymt.en.md

 **(5.5% for Year 1.
 Distribution at diminishing rate of 10% p.a. by the 235th year.)**

-This is the main reward for users who uses the protocol to mint CJPY.
+The main rewards for users who use the protocol to mint CJPY.

-#### **10% (100 million YMT) - Investors in Phase 2 and beyond**
+#### **10% (100 million YMT) - Investors for Phase 2 and beyond**

 **(3 years with 2-Year Cliff)**

-For investors at Series A and subsequent series.
-This is the budget for additional fundings to expand the ecosystem.
+For investors at Series A and subsequent Series.
+This is the budget for additional funding to expand the ecosystem.

 #### **Distribution Schedule**

-Graph shows until 25th year for an illustration purpose.
+Below graph shows until 25th year for an illustration purpose.
 Total supply will be distributed by the 235th year.

 Year 1 \~ Year 5